Windows NT/2K/XP vs *NIX

 In 1997, Microsoft released Windows NT 4.0, then the most stable version of Windows NT.
 With it's "Windows '95" interface, and Microsoft's push to developers to use it for writing 32-bit applications (primarily for Windows '95, but also to run on Windows NT) Windows NT became more common on user desktops.
 Its use with file servers was also replacing UNIX and Novell operating systems in many corporations, often by being bundled with file servers as a result of an aggressive marketing campaign by Microsoft to get computer manufacturers to pre-install Windows on their computers, which has ALSO caused a lot of controversy (and legal troubles for Microsoft).
 Since then Microsoft has pushed their NT operating system to dominate all areas of the market, from RISC machines to desktops to palmtops to device controllers running a scaled-down version of NT called "Windows CE".
 Not a surprise for a company that won the IBM contract for PC-DOS by purchasing and adapting an 8086 operating system used by a device controller.

 Microsoft later released a multi-user version of Windows NT, called "Windows NT Terminal Server", that finally enabled Windows NT to compete head to head against UNIX systems that provide timesharing capability, something still needed by bank tellers, cash registers, and even those "hamburger order" machines at fast food restaurants.
-A world dominated by Microsoft software seems to be their goal - and why not, isn't that what business is all about?
+A world dominated by Microsoft software seemed to be their goal - and why not, isn't that what business is all about?

-Arguments against NT-based Operating Systems
+Arguments against Windows NT-based Operating Systems

-Arguments in favor of UNIX
+Arguments in favor of UNIX-like operating systems

 Arguments in favor of Windows NT/2k/XP

 Now it's time to give you all my reasons as to why an existing UNIX system should be ported over to a Windows NT/2k/XP system, and why Windows-based operating systems are a better choice than UNIX OS's, for most applications.
+This doesn't mean I advocate doing that.
+I'm simply arguing both sides of the issue.

 Conclusion